Physics-constrained, low-dimensional models for MHD: First-principles and data-driven approaches: Constrained identification of data-driven models

+Here $\bm{a}\otimes\bm{a}$ is all combinations of $a_ia_j$ without duplicates, and similarly for the other candidate terms.
+We now assume that the evolution of $\bm{a}$ can be approximated as

+The optimization problem solves for a sparse matrix of coefficients $\bm{\Xi}$, which represents the coefficients (strengths) of the candidate terms in $\bm{\Theta}$.
+To address this combinatorically hard problem, it leverages sparse regression techniques, optimizing for the sparsest set of equations that produces an accurate fit of the data.
+To incorporate known physical laws, a constrained SINDy formulation was first introduced to conserve energy in incompressible fluids~\cite{loiseau2018constrained}.
+The constrained SINDy optimization problem can be written

-The goal of SINDy is to identify a low-dimensional model for $\bm{a}(t)$, the vector of POD amplitudes, as a sparse linear combination of elements from a library of candidate terms $\boldsymbol{\Theta} = $, $ \dot{\bm{a}} \approx \boldsymbol{\Theta}(\bm{a})\boldsymbol{\Xi}. $ The optimization determines a sparse matrix of coefficients $\bm{\Xi} = $; nonzero elements in each column $\bm{\xi}_j$ indicate which terms are active in the dynamics of $\dot{a}_j(t)$.
-Motivated by the Galerkin model we have derived, we restrict the library of candidate terms to first and second order polynomials in $\bm{a}(t)$, although this is not a requirement of the SINDy algorithm; more complicated nonlinear terms may also be included for modeling the effect of truncated POD modes~\cite{loiseau2018constrained} or capturing POD-Galerkin models which exhibit higher order nonlinearities. $\bm{\Xi}$ is typically identified via sparse regression, for example by sequentially thresholded least-squares~\cite{Brunton2016pnas,silva2020pysindy}, LASSO~\cite{Tibshirani1996lasso}, or sparse regularized relaxed regression (SR3)~\cite{zheng2019unified}.
-A \textit{constrained} SINDy formulation was first introduced to conserve energy in incompressible fluids~\cite{loiseau2018constrained}.
-In the accompanying article~\cite{kaptanoglu2021structure}, we derive constraints from the global MHD conservation laws which improve the performance of the SINDy algorithm.
+where $R(\bm{\Xi})$ is a regularizer such as the $L^0$ or $L^1$ norm, which promotes sparsity in the coefficients $\bm{\Xi}$. $\bm{D}$ is a constraint matrix that allows us to impose that affine combinations of the coefficients in $\bm{\Xi}$ have the fixed values in $\bm{d}$.
+The original unconstrained SINDy algorithm solves Eq.~\eqref{eq:constrained_sindy} without using the constraint $\bm{D}\bm{\Xi}[:] = \bm{d}$.
+Here $\bm{a},\dot{\bm{a}} \in \mathds{R}^{M\times r}$, $\bm{\Theta}(\bm{a}) \in \mathds{R}^{M\times N}$, $\bm{\Xi} \in \mathds{R}^{N\times r}$, $\bm{D} \in \mathds{R}^{N_c\times rN}$, $\bm{\Xi}[:] \in \mathds{R}^{rN}$, $\bm{d} \in \mathds{R}^{N_c}$, where $N$ is the number of candidate terms, $N_c$ is the number of constraints, and $ \bm{\Xi}[:] = $ denotes the flattened or ``vectorized'' set of model coefficients.
+Motivated by the Galerkin model we have derived, we restrict the library of candidate terms $\bm{\Theta}$ to first and second order polynomials in $\bm{a}(t)$, although this is not a requirement of the SINDy algorithm; more complicated nonlinear terms may also be included for modeling the effect of truncated POD modes~\cite{loiseau2018constrained} or capturing POD-Galerkin models which exhibit higher order nonlinearities. $\bm{\Xi}$ is typically identified via sparse regression, for example by sequentially thresholded least-squares~\cite{Brunton2016pnas,silva2020pysindy}, LASSO~\cite{Tibshirani1996lasso}, or sparse regularized relaxed regression (SR3)~\cite{zheng2019unified}.
+In Appendix~\ref{sec:sindy_coeffs}, we explicitly derive the SINDy constraints required for the identified models to satisfy the global conservation laws discussed in Section~\ref{sec:conservation_laws}.

+To summarize, we use a physics-informed sparse regression method that requires only $\dot{\bm{a}}$ to discover data-driven models for the evolution of $\bm{a}$.
+In the next section, we compute the POD for an example 3D MHD simulation and feed the chronos into the SINDy algorithm to identify data-driven models that we can use for forecasting future data.